NYJL’s Advocates for Public Policy Working for Change

 While this month is about women’s history, we’re also excited about continued impact in the future.
 In 2019, APP will once again be traveling to Albany to meet with state representatives.
 The committee is now focusing its efforts on the Separated Children Accountability Response Act, also called the SCAR Act, demanding more transparency in the reporting of unaccompanied alien children.

 The Advocates for Public Policy committee invites all NYJL volunteers to learn more about how to participate in our advocacy efforts.
-To learn more or to join us in Albany on April 8th, contact email@example.com.
+To learn more or to join us in Albany in May, contact email@example.com.